CalinRadoni/simple-purple-theme/README.md

 # simple-purple-theme

-Welcome to your new Jekyll theme!
-In this directory, you'll find the files you need to be able to package up your theme into a gem.
-Put your layouts in `_layouts`, your includes in `_includes`, your sass files in `_sass` and any other assets in `assets`.

-To experiment with this code, add some sample content and run `bundle exec jekyll serve` – this directory is setup just like a Jekyll site!

-TODO: Delete this and the text above, and describe your gem
+This theme was created for [calinradoni.github.io](https://calinradoni.github.io/)

+This theme is setup just like a normal Jekyll site!
+To test it, run `bundle exec jekyll serve` and open your browser at [http://localhost:4000](http://localhost:4000).
+This starts a Jekyll server using this theme.

 ## Installation

+### As a gem

 Add this line to your Jekyll site's `Gemfile`: